 It is our experience that some restaurants in foreign countries (like Guatemala and Ecuador) will add a surcharge to the bill for using your credit card.
 While this might not be entirely legal according to the rules of your credit card, you won’t be able to get that 25% added amount off your bill once you have given them your card.
 Not every restaurant in every country does this, of course, but better to have local currency handy to pay for your meal and save yourself from the nasty surprise.
 It is always wise to ask first about any surcharges for card usage.

 Check to see if your hotel includes breakfast

 If your hotel offers breakfast in your room price, this can be a great way to save a bit of money for other dining adventures.
 But if this early meal is not included, take a walk around your hotel for little diners, food stalls, juice bars, bagel shops, cafes and coffee places.
 We have found that if your hotel charges for breakfast, it’s not surprising that this would be twice the price of the breakfast offered just down the street.

-Relishing in the flavors of foods in other countries is all part of the adventure and memory making.
+Relishing in the flavors of foods in other countries and feasting internationally is all part of the adventure and memory making.
 Why not add a couple of different approaches to your dining style and save some money at the same time?